 Let us use intervals to count the number of invoices that were settled withinthe due date.
 To do this, we will:

-by incrementing the due date by 1 day - another interval for
+• create a new column due_next by incrementing the due date by 1 day

 transact %>% mutate( inv_due_interval = interval(Invoice, Due), due_next = Due + days(1), due_pay_interval = interval(due_next, Payment), overlaps = int_overlaps(inv_due_interval, due_pay_interval) ) %>% select(Invoice, Due, Payment, overlaps)## # A tibble: 2,466 x 4## Invoice Due Payment overlaps## <date> <date> <date> <lgl> ## 1 2013-01-02 2013-02-01 2013-01-15 TRUE ## 2 2013-01-26 2013-02-25 2013-03-03 FALSE ## 3 2013-07-03 2013-08-02 2013-07-08 TRUE ## 4 2013-02-10 2013-03-12 2013-03-17 FALSE ## 5 2012-10-25 2012-11-24 2012-11-28 FALSE ## 6 2012-01-27 2012-02-26 2012-02-22 TRUE ## 7 2013-08-13 2013-09-12 2013-09-09 TRUE ## 8 2012-12-16 2013-01-15 2013-01-12 TRUE ## 9 2012-05-14 2012-06-13 2012-07-01 FALSE ## 10 2013-07-01 2013-07-31 2013-07-26 TRUE ## # ... with 2,456 more rows